When the first megamouth was captured in 1976, a new shark family, genus and species had to be erected.

 There are conflicting phylogenetic hypotheses regarding the evolutionary relationships between the Megachasmidae and other shark families.
 One theory suggests that the Megachasmidae is evolutionary derived and form a monophyletic (they have one single common evolutionary ancester) family with basking shark, Cetorhinidae.
 Others disagree with this idea and suggest that the Megachasmidae is relatively derived and forms a sister group to the Cetorhinidae, Lamnidae (mako, white and porbeagle sharks) and Alopiidae (thresher sharks).
 Recent studies suggest that Megachasma pelagios is the most primitive living species within the order Lamniformes, which contains all the aforementioned families, and has independently evolved the filter feeding mode, shared with the basking shark, Cetorhinus maximus.
 The currently valid genus Megachasma is derived from the Greek "megas, megalos" = great and "chasma" = cave, while the species name pelagios is also Greek, meaning of the sea.

 Megamouth shark (English), grootbekhaai (Dutch), requin grande gueule (French), and tiburón bocudo (Spanish).

-Although only 53 confirmed sightings (plus 1 unconfirmed sighting) (see Table) of megamouth shark are reported, this species is now known from Indian, Pacific and Atlantic Oceans.
+Although only 63 confirmed sightings of megamouth shark are reported, this species is now known from Indian, Pacific and Atlantic Oceans.
 As with the two other filter-feeding sharks, the basking and whale sharks, this species is wide-ranging.
 However, the megamouth is considered to be less active and a poorer swimmer than the basking or whale sharks.
 Poor mobility likely is a reflection of its flabby body, soft fins, asymmetrical tail, lack of keels and weak calcification.